SephTheOverwitch/SephTheOverwitch/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=AC1E1E&width=435&lines=A.K.A.+Seph+The+Overwitch)](https://git.io/typing-svg)

 I'm a software engineer with a passion for educating, streaming and witchcraft.
 My love lies on the backend, but Im not a stranger to moving those pixels left and right from time to time.
+As an artist myself, specializing mostly in painting printed models, I strive to enable other artists to be able to live from their art.

 ### Socials